On the Open Road

-It’s been ages since I’ve last read such a good modern piece of Indian fiction.
-In spite of being a debut novel by Stuti Changle, this novel is so entertaining that I felt like I’m watching a Bollywood Movie.
+It’s been ages since I’ve last read such a good modern piece of Indian fiction like ‘On the Open Road’.
+In spite of being a debut novel by Stuti Changle, this novel that is published by Invincible Publishers is so entertaining that I felt like I’m watching a Bollywood Movie.

 When I first saw this book, I thought that this book is no different than other MIF.
 All MIF’s are basically a circumlocution around a love story.
 This book has a love story too but Stuti has beautifully articulated the love story and a startup business story.

-Ok, so the story starts with Myra (I am in love her) who is fed up with her 9-5 cubicle life and thus wants to startup business with her friends but things don’t go as planned and then … (Na na, worry not, there ain’t going to be no spoiler 😉 )
+Ok, so the story starts with Myra (I am in love her) who is fed up with her 9-5 cubicle life and thus wants to start up a business with her friends but things don’t go as planned and then … (Na Na, worry not, there ain’t going to be no spoiler 😉 )

 So, Myra’s best friend is Ramy who runs a blog “On the Open Road” and our other main protagonist Kabir with his best friend Sandy follows this blog.
 Ramy in this book is like some sort of angel who speaks wisdom and is there for him whenever our protagonist needs him.
 He’s basically a traveler and a blogger who inspires a lot of people of his age with his blog, and I can assure you that most of the people who are going to read this book will gonna fall in love with Ramy.
 If you want to imagine what Ramy’s character is like, then just watch this video below.